 Keep in mind that your policy may include exemptions for which the insurance company will refuse to pay.
 For example, a policy might not cover damages incurred because a vessel was poorly maintained.
 Additionally, a typical boat insurance policy won’t cover you if you use your vessel for business purposes, such as commercial fishing or sightseeing tours.
 If you intend to use your boat for commercial purposes, you’ll need to purchase a commercial marine insurance policy, which can significantly differ from a policy covering personal use.

-How much are boat insurance deductibles?
+How much are yacht and boat insurance deductibles?